2008 - Ph.D., Purdue University, Sociology.

 Teaching and Service

-As a political sociologist, my research interests include media studies of social problems, wartime effects on patriotic sentiment, gender and politics, and rhetoric of ambivalence and public policy concerning the homeless.
-I am particularly interested how the role of gender can influence the social construction of social problems, political leadership, and public policy.
+As a political sociologist, my research interests include gender and politics, media studies of social problems, wartime effects on patriotic sentiment, and rhetoric of ambivalence and public policy concerning the homeless.
+I am particularly interested how the role of gender can influence the social construction of social problems, like homelessness, and impact broader congressional policy support.

 My research on women, politics and public policy has appeared in Feminist Media Studies and The Journal of Women, Politics, and Policy.
-Post-election year spring semesters, Dr. Jennifer Lucas (Politics), Dr. Christopher Galdieri (Politics) and I have organized and hosted The American Election: Contexts and Consequences Conference.
+I have co-edited four volumes on the national elections and in post-election years, Dr. Jennifer Lucas (Politics), Dr. Christopher Galdieri (Politics) and I organize and host The American Election: Contexts and Consequences Conference.

-My current research includes analysis of the Homeless Access Survey 2010-2011, previously a joint research effort with the New Hampshire Department of Health and Human Services, Bureau of Housing and Homelessness and other area colleges and universities, which assessed the needs and access of New Hampshire adult homeless populations.
+My continued research also includes the Homeless Access Survey, a five year joint effort with the New Hampshire Department of Health and Human Services, Bureau of Housing and Homeless, which assessed the needs/access of New Hampshire adult homeless populations.

 Originally from Indiana, I completed my undergraduate and doctoral work at Purdue University, where I received the Bilsland Dissertation Fellowship and Walter Hirsh grant.
 At Purdue, I taught courses in Urban Sociology and Race/Ethnic Relations and worked for the Social Research Institute (SRI).